BigBotherLinux/BigBother/README.md

 - Set up a script or a alias for updating or installing packages.
 User will have to dig into the nix config themselves, but at least they could get some pointers on where to begin.
 - Find out a way to set up a theme(the nix way).
+- Automate torrent deployment with mktorrent, maybe as part of iso generation

 ## Building from source